Rafaela-Wetzel/witchtanic-hellucinations/README.md

 I have tested the responsiveness of my homepage with Firefox, Google Chrome and Microsoft Edge Dev Tools and checked the following screen sizes: 360px (Galaxy S5 Android 5 on DevTools and my own mobile phone Moto G50), 576px, 768px, 992px and 1200px (DevTools and my own laptop Lenovo ThinkPad X260).
 I confirm that the actions below work on all screen sizes.

 ## Testing Homepage Functions

+- I confirm that the navigation elements work and lead to the respective pages.
+The color changes from black to white when hovered over.

+- I confirm that the audio is played when clicking the round element.
+Clicking once more stops the music.

+- I confirm that the cards cannot be uncovered without having started the game.

+- I confirm that the start modal opens up when the 'Start' button is clicked.
+I confirm that the 'Run away' button closes the modal and the 'No my beloved enchantress...' button starts the game and the countdown.

+- I confirm that the countdown runs from 40 to 0 and triggers the lose modal window if all of the card matches have not been found.
+I confirm that the "Escape your fate" button closes the modal window.

+- I confirm that the winning modal window is triggered when all card matches have been found before the countdown reaches zero.
+I confirm that the "Begin your duty" button closes the modal window.

+- I confirm that the page is reloaded and the cards shuffled and covered again after closing the winning or losing modal windows.

+- I confirm that when playing the game no more than 2 cards can be uncovered at once.
+I confirm that two equal cards stay uncovered and two unequal cards will be covered again.

+- I confirm that when clicking the "Start" button in the controls area it turns into an "End" button and vice versa.
+Clicking the end button will shuffle the cards once more.

+- I confirm that

+- I confirm that

+- I confirm that

+- I confirm that

 ## Testing Homepage Responsiveness